logstash/cookbook/recipes/log-from-cron/index.md

 Because the above uses the '-t' flag on xargs, it will print each command invoked by xargs which is piped to logger and will be logged.

+# caveats

+The 'logger' tool that ships with most linux distros will chop messages into 1024-byte lengths.
+This causes longer messages to be spread across multiple events.
+Frankly, this is pretty annoying and makes searching for longer logs quite difficult.

+Additionally, on Linux, syslog(3) writes to /dev/log which is a shared datagram socket with a limited (but tunable) buffer size.
+At high log-rates, you *will* lose events.

+If you have short log messages and your system logs at moderate rates or less, logger is a decent tool for solving this problem.